diziet559/diziet559.github.io/rotations/index.md

 ### Acknowledgement

 This overview would have been impossible to complete without others, especially on the [Classic & TBC Hunter Discord](https://discord.gg/8TVHxRr).
 In no particular order, thanks go out to Aegaegh, Chitzen, Kanja, Tragnar, and Bouk who has gone missing recently.
+New credits to TPhoenix and Rave Magnus for finding the alternative short French rotation.